- About Us

 Q: What should I bring with my pet?
 A: You are not required to bring anything but you can bring almost anything!
 We serve a sensitive stomach dry kibble but are more than happy to keep them on their normal diet while here if you bring it with them.
 Their houses are completely their own so feel free to bring some bedding and toys along.
 We are not here 24 hours a day and therefore cannot take responsibility for damage that occurs to your belongings.
 We have a plethora of bedding, cots and bowls and will add to whatever you bring from home :)

 Q: Can my cats and dogs stay together?
 A: Yes!
 We currently have two family suites that allow us to make unique spaces for each family.
 The suites book up quickly so be sure to make reservations in advance!

 Q: What if my pet needs extra outside time or has special medical needs?
 A: We are more than happy to accommodate as much as we can!
 Our standard requests and the associated fees are located on the boarding contract and we are always happy to answer any questions you have or give you a quote!

-Q: Melissa cannot work constantly.
+Q: Melissa and Vaile cannot work constantly.
 Who comes in to take care of our kids when she is not here?
 A: We have some wonderful Animal Caretakers who rotate shifts.
-Matt, Cord, Danielle, Alicia, Vaile and Ashley love to spend time with our boarders.
+Matt, Cord, Danielle, Alicia, Anndie, Whitney, Hayley and Hannah love to spend time with our boarders.
 Feel free to say hi when you are in the hospital and check out our staff photos in the hospital lobby!

 Q: Is the building air conditioned?
 A: Yes!
 During our recent renovation both the ducting and A/C unit were upgraded so that all areas are climate controlled.